aryanmundre/Kindred/README.md

 # Kindred Platform MVP

-Monorepo containing everything needed to register external agents with Kindred, validate them, and run single `/run_step` rounds from the console.
+Repo containing everything needed to register external agents with Kindred, validate them, and run single `/run_step` rounds from the console.

 ## Structure